BaseballJanuary 15, 2025

 Baseball has produced more collectible ticket stubs than any other sport.
 With over a century of professional play, thousands of historic moments have been documented by the humble ticket stub — a piece of paper that granted admission to a game that would go down in history.

 For collectors, certain baseball ticket stubs represent the holy grail of sports memorabilia.
 These stubs command premium prices at auction and through private sales, with the rarest examples trading for thousands of dollars.
-Understanding which stubs are most valuable can help you evaluate your own collection.
+Understanding which stubs are most valuable can help you evaluate your own collection and recognize treasure that might be hiding in old scrapbooks, dresser drawers, or family heirlooms.

 What Makes a Baseball Stub Valuable?